Anidragon/Game_busters/README.md

 ex: "ABCDEF"
 possible strings in the retruning array could be : "ACE" or "BEAD"

-#2: NumberCruncher: code to solve popular math and number games like sudoku or "24"
+#2: SudokuSolver: code to solve sudoku:

+the code will be given a 2D array of characters that are either numbers from 1-9 or blank space characters: '_', given this array the algorithm will recursivley find the correct numbers for the blank tiles and print a grid of numbers representing the solved sudoku board.

 #3: